Corrèze: Geology and relief

-Located west of the Massif Central, it consists of three zones: the Mountains (Montagne), the plateaus and the Brive Basin.
+Located west of the Massif Central, it consists of three zones: the Mountains (Montagne), the plateaux and the Brive Basin.

 The mountains peak at 977 m at Mount Bessou.
 Its Rhenohercynian Zone formation is quite eroded.

-The plateaus have deep valleys that head towards the Dordogne river, such as at the Gimel waterfalls.
+The plateaux have deep valleys that head towards the Dordogne river, such as at the Gimel waterfalls.

-South-west of Corrèze, the Brive sedimentary basin enjoys a more favourable climate.
-There are sandstone hills like Collonges-la-Rouge.
+Southwest of Corrèze, the Brive sedimentary basin enjoys a more favourable climate.
+There are sandstone hills like at Collonges-la-Rouge.

 Hydrography

 The department is crossed by several rivers, such as Vézère, Corrèze and the Dordogne.

 Climate

 The department transitions between the Aquitaine and the Massif Central, the Corrèze department sees its elevation gradually rise from the basin of Brive to the Plateau de Millevaches, watershed of the Atlantic facade.
 This relief explains the wide variety of climates of Corrèze.

 Principal towns

 The most populous commune is Brive-la-Gaillarde; the prefecture Tulle is the second-most populous.
-As of 2019, there are 7 communes with more than 4,000 inhabitants:
+As of 2023, there are 8 communes with more than 4,000 inhabitants: